 ICL is a regime which identifies the circumstances that attract individual criminal responsibility.
 ICL refers to the set of rules proscribing conduct that is considered criminal by the international community and shocks the conscience of humanity.
 It also establishes the procedures by which these criminal violations are enforced.
 International crimes include the crimes of aggression, genocide, crimes against humanity, transnational terrorism, war crimes, torture and enforced disappearance.
+Various weapons are also prohibited under the Rome Statute, which was last amended in 2017 to prohibit the use of additional weapons, though these amendments are not in force yet.

 ICL is a relatively new discipline.
 In the last decade of the twentieth century and first decade of the twenty-first, a number of ad hoc regional courts and tribunals were created, to investigate and prosecute individuals for international crimes within a particular geographical area over a particular time-frame.
 The most important recent development in the field of ICL has been the creation of the International Criminal Court, being a permanent court with jurisdiction over international crimes committed by individuals.

-ICL is therefore particularly relevant in terms of individual criminal justice for educationrelated violations in insecurity and armed conflict.
+ICL is therefore particularly relevant in terms of individual criminal justice for education-related violations in insecurity and armed conflict.
 Conduct deemed criminal under ICL can, of course, have a direct or indirect impact on the full and effective realisation of the right to education.